 I thought the stakes were high in the first book.
 Well, they are even higher here.
 Especially for Rake and Cav.
 Because it doesn’t matter that you managed to save as many Sentinels as you could from the collapsing Divide.
 If you can’t get them back into the inhabited part of the universe and find a base of operations.

 As I had mentioned in the first book, the author has a talent for creating very relatable characters.
 And I’m not just talking about the main protagonists, but also about most of the supporting characters.
 Some of them are only introduced for a couple pages, and I’m already in love with them.
 Like all the Corsairs and grumpy Gideon.

 In this book, most of your characters will have to face the consequences of their past actions and inactions.
 Rake will call on a life debt she’d never planned to have.
 Cav will discover an earth shattering truth about his past. and Jackin… let’s just say that we learn a lot more about who he was, and how he ended up with the Sentinels.

 All of them will have to deal with the past and also find a new purpose and a way to move on.
 Because no matter how monumental a task escaping the Divide was, what awaits them is even bigger.
 Because the universe is about to get a lot smaller, and a lot of races will fight over the available real estate.
 Humanity has to present a united front or be wiped out.
 And right now, humanity is anything but united.
 Rake and Cav have their job cut out for them.
 But at least now they have a lot more allies and resources.

 I can’t wait to see where this story will go from here.
 I really hope a certain character is still alive, and that our heroes will mount a successful rescue in the next book.

-PS: I received an advanced copy from NetGalley in exchange for an honest review.
+PS: I received a free copy of this book via NetGalley in exchange for an honest review.